azh-a/ML_MovieRevenue/README.md

 # Movie Revenue Forecasting
+# Overview
+- Our project aims to address the broad issue of future revenue prediction.
+Specifically, we want to predict how much revenue a film is likely to make based on features including budget, runtime, genre, and directors past revenue.
+We also want to incorporate the elements of the current US economy into our model, to also possibly help predict the success of a movie.
+We incorporated the past 80 years of the US GDP, inflation, and interest rate into out model.
+We found that in general this task is challenging espicially when excluding variables that relate to the movies success and popularity.
+We acheived an R^2 value of 0.6 with our best model, which means our model can make educated guesses, but is stil not very accurate.
+# Replication Instructions
+-

 # Milestone 1 Progress
 - Our first step was to merge our movie dataset with our economic datasets.
 We got data from 1960-2020 for the US GDP, Inflation Rate, and Interest Rate.
 We first merged these three datasets into one which you can find in FRED_Data_all.csv file in our datasets folder.
 Then, we merged this file with our movie dataset by mapping the release year of each movie to its corresponding economic variables.
 So a movie released in 2015 now has data for our three economic variables from 2015.